 For each material topic the organization reports on, using Disclosure 3-3 Management of material topics in GRI 3: Material Topics 2021, organizations describe how they manage impacts related to the topic.
 This may include describing the way that negative impacts are managed, including improvements or actions taken to address those impacts, or how positive impacts have been created.
-Negative impacts are not considered to be offset by positive impacts in the GRI Standards.

-How does GRI 13 takes into account the ongoing work to update GRI 304: Biodiversity 2016?
+16. How does GRI 13 take into account the ongoing work to update GRI 304: Biodiversity 2016?